jberkenbilt/qpdf/manual/cli.rst

       encryption.

-   Enable/disable extraction of text for accessibility to visually impaired.
+   Enable/disable extraction of text for accessibility to visually impaired users.
 The qpdf library disregards this field when AES is used with 128-bit encryption or when 256-bit encryption is used.
 You should never disable accessibility unless you are explicitly doing so for creating test files.
 The PDF spec says that conforming